Link and Launch

-Each year, we take great pride in recognising the efforts of our students who complete Year 12.
+Each year, we are proud of our students who complete Year 12.
 From school, many of our students go on to further study, training and employment and ultimately, make positive contributions to our community.

 Among each group of Year 12 students, there are some who need additional support to successfully transition to further study, training or work.

-To support these students, the Queensland Government is funding the Link and Launch program.
-Link and Launch is a school based program, designed to help these young people decide what further study, training or employment might be best for them and to assist them in pursuing their chosen pathway.
+The Link and Launch program is designed to help these young people decide what further study, training or employment might be best for them and to assist them in pursuing their chosen pathway.

 How the program works

-Participating schools receive funding to recruit Link and Launch officers to connect with young people who have completed Year 12 but not yet transitioned to further study, training or work.
-These officers can assist young people to navigate a range of post-school study, training and work options in line with their individual goals, aspirations, skills and strengths.
+Our Link and Launch Manager, Ness Parry, connects with young people who have completed Year 12 but not yet transitioned to further study, training or work.
+Ness can assist young people to navigate the system and consider a range of post-school study, training and work options in line with their individual goals, aspirations, skills and strengths.
 Link and Launch aims to support young people to make independent choices that will equip them to make a successful transition.
-Some of the options students may consider through the program include:
+Some of the options young people may consider through the program include:

 Please get in touch

-If you know a young person who might benefit from this kind of support, please encourage them to contact Ness Parry, our Link and Launch Manager, to start the conversation.
+If you or a young person you know might benefit from this kind of support, please contact Ness Parry, our Link and Launch Manager, to start the conversation.